 Promenades and picturesque parks border the glistening Atlantic Ocean, with sidewalk cafes spread out along a breathtaking shoreline and through colorful neighborhoods.
 Vineyards at the edge of the city center invite you to sip well-known Western Cape province varietals, while one of the most incredible botanical gardens, Kirstenbosch, allows you to stop and catch your breath.

-Travel around famous Table Mountain and along a unique winding coastal road that leads to the very edge of the African continent, with each new experience demonstrating the remarkable connection between opulence, beauty, history, and culture.
+Travel around famous Table Mountain and along a unique winding coastal road that leads to the very edge of the African continent, with each new experience demonstrating the connection between opulence, beauty, history, and culture to reveal the things to do in Cape Town that make it an endlessly popular South Africa vacation spot.

 Highlights: Table Mountain • V&A Waterfront • Boulders Beach • Cape Point • Robben Island • Green Point Park • Kirstenbosch Gardens • Camps Bay Beach • Sea Point Promenade • Groot Constantia Wine Farm • Chapman’s Peak